Jabril Cox: College career

 Cox accepted a football scholarship from North Dakota State University.
 As a redshirt freshman, he was converted into a linebacker.
 He appeared in all 15 games with 8 starts, registering 75 tackles (led the team), 13 tackles for loss (led the team), 4.5 sacks, 6 quarterback hurries, 3 pass breakups and 3 fumble recoveries.
 In the sixth game against Youngstown State University, he replaced an injured Chris Board and had 3 sacks.
 He made 13 tackles (7 solo) in the semifinal 55–13 win over Sam Houston State University.
-He was named second-team All-MVFC and the conference Newcomer of the Year.
+He was named second-team All-Missouri Valley Football Conference (MVFC) and the conference Newcomer of the Year.

 As a sophomore, he was named the conference Defensive Player of the Year and first-team All-MVFC, after recording 15 starts, 91 total tackles (led the team), 9.5 tackles for loss, 4 sacks, 7 quarterback hurries and 4 interceptions, two of which he returned for touchdowns.
 He had 10 tackles in the FCS second round playoff 52–10 win over Montana State University.

 As a junior, he started 15 games, making 92 tackles (led the team), 57 solo tackles (second in school history), 9.5 tackles for loss, 5.5 sacks, 5 quarterback hurries, one interception and 6 pass breakups.
 He missed the eleventh game against the University of South Dakota with an injury.
 He had 8 tackles in the quarterfinal 9–3 win over Illinois State University and in the championship 28–20 win over James Madison University.
 He was named first-team All-MVFC for a second straight season, as well as a third-team All-American by the Associated Press.
 He finished the season fourth in school history with 158 career solo tackles and fifth with 190 career interception return yards.
-He contributed to his team winning three straight FCS Championships and having a 45-1 overall record.
+He contributed to his team winning three straight FCS Championships and having a 45–1 overall record.
 He finished his career with the Bisons with 38 starts in 45 games, 258 tackles (32 tackles for loss), 14 sacks, 6 interceptions and scored two defensive touchdowns.
+It was reported in the media, that he played the last part of the season with a torn labrum that required surgery in the offseason.

 In 2020, he moved on to Louisiana State University as a graduate transfer, looking to improve as a player.
-He was one of the few bright spots on a team that struggled to a 5-5 overall record, after winning the CFP Championship the previous season.
+He was one of the few bright spots on a team that struggled to a 5–5 overall record, after winning the CFP Championship the previous season.
 He collected 58 tackles (third on the team), 6.5 tackles for loss, one sack, one fumble recovery, 8 pass breakups and 3 interceptions (one returned for a 14-yard touchdown).
 He had a sack and returned an interception 14 yards for a touchdown in the season opening 34–44 loss against Mississippi State University.
 He had 9 tackles against the University of Alabama.
-Following the season, Cox announced he would enter the 2021 NFL Draft.
+Following the season, Cox announced he would enter the 2021 NFL draft.